strongbrewio/strongbrewio.github.io/_posts/2018-02-20-a-practical-use-case-for-the-observe-on-operator.md

 You can try it out here:
 <a class="jsbin-embed" href="http://jsbin.com/yehoyen/embed?js,console,output">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.1.2"></script>

 If you try it out, you'll probably notice that it doesn't work the first time.
 After the first time, it does work as expected.
-The reason here is because
+The reason here is because the events are being handled in the wrong order.

+### Using observeOn to order event listeners

+Let's investigate what is happening here by writing in out in different steps.
+For this, I added some logs to the example code as you can see here:

+<a class="jsbin-embed" href="http://jsbin.com/femezop/embed?js,console,output">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.1.2"></script>

+1. The stream is created.
+2. The stream is subscribed.
+3. We are subscribing to the `clicks$` twice.
+Once via our `trigger$` and once in our 'main' stream.
+4. As the `click$` is cold, both subscriptions register an event listener.
+5. When you click once, you can see that the 'buffer click' is triggered before the 'main click'.
+You can see this from the log statement.
+6. When you've click three times, the trigger stream will fire since you have clicked three times.
+7. This will cause the 'buffer' to fire and emit an event.
+BUT, it will emit an array with only '2' clicks.
+The click listener in the 'main stream' has not fired yet, the 'buffer click' was first!
+8. Next we filter out all the arrays that have a length smaller than 3, hence our first 'triple click' is not detected.
+9. As our `trigger$` gets reset, the event listener is removed and added again.
+The side effect from this action is that the 'main click' is now the first.
+10. Since for subsequent 'triple clicks' the 'main click' is triggered first, the buffer will emit array events with the correct number of clicks and the stream works.

+To fix it, we would need to be 100% sure that the event listener for our 'main' stream always fires BEFORE the click in our `trigger$`.
+Here comes the 'observeOn' operator into play.
+By adding the operator we can make sure a certain event only gets handled on a certain scheduler.
+Let's see how we can change the code: